New Mexico Crochet Guild

 MAY: THERE WILL BE NO MEETING IN MAY DUE TO FIBER ARTS FIESTA

 JUNE: Free Form Shawl and Yarn Auction

 JULY: The Wonderful Slip Stitch AND Show & Tell

 SEPTEMBER: Delta Stitch AND Show & Tell

-NOVEMBER: Butterflies and Flowers AND Show & Tell
+NOVEMBER: Sit and Stitch to make holiday items AND Show & Tell

 DECEMBER: Holiday Potluck.
 Bring your Favorite Dish AND Show & Tell

 All programs subject to change.

 The State Fair was a great success.
 Thanks to all who participated or submitted entries.
 There were some beautiful items - go see our State Fair page to see.